who-owns-lausanne/who-owns-lausanne.github.io/index.md

 where to look for a flat and what parameters determine the prices across the city.

-#### Open data

-Let us finish with a thought on open data.
-All underlying data of this project is publicly available.
-The cadastral data represents the more common case where statistical offices of a governmental body make datasets available.
-But also the rent price data is public since you clicked on the the links of the real estate portals and saw all their listings and prices.
+Lastly we would like to draw your attention to the fact that all underlying data of this project is publicly available.
 This projects shows the potential of open data for providing transparency and insight into otherwise opaque systems.
 Websites like [opendata.swiss](https://opendata.swiss) offer  a wide range of datasets and we can only encourage you to visit them and get insights on other things that interest you!

 _Thanks for reading._ [^2]